ideascube/ansiblecube/DOC/readme.md

 Ansible has been chosen to pull config file, software and content to the ideascube box which can be an AMD64 server or an ARM server.

-Ansible is originally design to push configuration files from a master to several slaves.
+Ansible is originally designed to push configuration files from a master to several slaves.
 But you can use it the other way around where the slaves are able to pull content from a Git server.

 ## How we use it

 In our case the master is this GitHub repository.
 It contain a playbook with several roles.
-Each time the ideascube box get an Internet connection, it synchronize the distant Git repository with his local Git repository and tough get an update of what must be done on the system. **At this stage your are able to do almost anything!**
+Each time the ideascube box gets an Internet connection, it synchronizes the distant Git repository with its local Git repository and then gets an update of what must be done on the system. **At this stage your are able to do almost anything!**

 ### The network configuration

 Our network architecture is based on :

-* A GitHub repo which hold all the recipe
+* A GitHub repo which holds all the recipes

-* A Filer which hold all the heavy files \(so synchronizing the GitRepo is fast)
+* A Filer which holds all the heavy files \(so synchronizing the GitRepo is fast)

 * A Data server where content from the ideascube box can be automatically pushed towards the server